AskRobertDouglas/Twitter-API-Search/README.md

 For more tweets, simply click the "Load More" button at the bottom of the screen.
 It will add 5 more tweets to the list for your viewing pleasure.

+You can filter the tweets that are displayed by their hashtags by clicking on a hashtag in the hashtag filter list on the right side of the application.

 <p align="right">(<a href="#top">back to top</a>)</p>